Analysis | Two stark reminders about the political challenge of tackling climate change

 What’s driven much of the country’s response to climate change from the outset has been the massive economic strength of the fossil-fuel industry.
 When scientists first realized that releasing carbon-dioxide into the atmosphere risked warming the planet — something the fossil-fuel industry itself has recognized for decades — the industry moved quickly to raise questions about the idea that the planet was warming.
 (The effort has been compared to the effort to downplay the lung cancer risks of cigarettes.)
 In recent years, it, too, has shifted in a Manchin-y direction, often acknowledging the change while offering baby-step responses to the problem.

 The overlap between where Manchin is and where Trump is comes from that initial push to raise questions about the science.
 Soon after Al Gore’s “An Inconvenient Truth” drew international attention to the problem, both Democrats and Republicans (including former House speaker Newt Gingrich and the party’s 2008 presidential nominee, Sen. John S. McCain) embraced a robust response.
 Thanks in part to fervent advocacy from fossil-fuel companies against legislation and the increase in partisan polarization that occurred soon after Barack Obama was elected, tackling climate change became anathema to Republicans.
-By the fall of 2010, red state Democrat Joe Manchin was running against the Environmental Protection Agency and climate legislation.
+By the fall of 2010, red state Democrat Joe Manchin III was running against the Environmental Protection Agency and climate legislation.

 In one weekend more than a decade later, we see the effects of climate change’s injection into the national political conversation.
 A Democratic Party dependent on Manchin’s vote; Manchin with deep cultural and economic reasons not to shift away from coal.
 And on the other side, a baseline assumption that climate change is ridiculous, as ridiculous as wearing a high-quality mask to prevent the spread of an airborne virus.